A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Materials and Methods

-Numerical robustness of the time update can be increased by providing Jacobians of the ODEs \cite{TheMathWorksInc..2025}, i.e., both for the state ($\nabla f$) and the P-matrix ($\nabla \dot P$), cf. Eqs.~\eqref{eq:meth:time_update_x_single_rate} and \eqref{eq:meth:time_update_P_single_rate}.
-If Jacobians for the P-matrix are provided, the time update needs to be computed sequentially for $\hat x$ and $P$ since the dynamics of the P-matrix depend on the solution trajectory of $\hat x$, Eq.~\eqref{eq:meth:F}.
+Numerical robustness of the time update can be increased by providing Jacobians of the ODEs \cite{TheMathWorksInc..2025}, i.e., both for the state ($\nabla f$) and the $P$-matrix ($\nabla \dot P$), cf. Eqs.~\eqref{eq:meth:time_update_x_single_rate} and \eqref{eq:meth:time_update_P_single_rate}.
+If Jacobians for the $P$-matrix are provided, the time update needs to be computed sequentially for $\hat x$ and $P$ since the dynamics of the $P$-matrix depend on the solution trajectory of $\hat x$, Eq.~\eqref{eq:meth:F}.
 This can be addressed by linearly interpolating the trajectory of $\hat x$ to the current time used by the ODE solver of the dynamics of $P$.

-Jacobians $\nabla f$ of the state ODE are already known from integration of the P-matrix and given by $F$ in Eq.~\eqref{eq:meth:F}.
-Jacobians $\nabla \dot P$ of the P-matrix can be derived symbolically and must be vectorized for use in \texttt{ode15s}.
+Jacobians $\nabla f$ of the state ODE are already known from integration of the $P$-matrix and given by $F$ in Eq.~\eqref{eq:meth:F}.
+Jacobians $\nabla \dot P$ of the $P$-matrix can be derived symbolically and must be vectorized for usage in \texttt{ode15s}.
 Sample-state augmentation is considered by augmenting the state ODE $f$ and its Jacobian $F$ with zeros, Eqs.~\eqref{eq:x_ODE_augmented} and \eqref{eq:F_matrix_single_aug}.

-In case analytic Jacobians cannot be provided, it can be exploited that the Jacobians are often sparsely occupied \cite{Curtis.1974}.
+In the case that analytic Jacobians cannot be provided, it can be exploited that the Jacobians are often sparse \cite{Curtis.1974}.
 Therefore, Jacobian patterns for $\nabla f$ and $\nabla \dot P$ can be provided to inform the ODE solver on the locations of nonzero entries in $\nabla f$ and $\nabla P$ \cite{TheMathWorksInc..2025}.